 🌿Your Will and any other relevant legal documents, such as Powers of Attorney, are kept in a waterproof wallet in a specialist document archive facility.

-🌿The documents are also stored digitally; therefore if anything happens to your documents, they will be recreated and replaced for you, free of charge.
+🌿The documents are also stored digitally; therefore, if anything happens to your documents, they will be recreated and replaced for you, free of charge.

 🌿While your documents are with National Will Safe, they are fully insured against loss or damage.
-In the improbable event your documents are lost or damaged when they are needed, they are insured for up to £2 million to compensate anyone who loses out or incurs costs due to the lack of a legally binding document.
+In the improbable event that your documents are lost or damaged when they are needed, they are insured for up to £2 million to compensate anyone who loses out or incurs costs due to the lack of a legally binding document.

 🌿You can access your documents at any time—free of charge.
-The documents can be returned to Fern Wills & Trusts or directly to you using an insured delivery service, making the process convenient and comfortable for you.
+The documents can be returned to Fern Wills & LPAs or directly to you using an insured delivery service, making the process convenient and comfortable for you.
 When you are finished with them, they can be returned to the Will Safe.

 🌿When your Executors need to access your Will, they need only provide National Will Safe with a death certificate and proof of their identity.
 They will then send your Will to them free of charge using a secure, next-day delivery service.

 🌿When you store your Will with National Will Safe, it is also registered with the National Will Register.
-This means that your Will is safe and secure and can also be found when you have passed on if a Certainty Will Search is undertaken.
+This means that your Will is safe and secure and can also be found when you have passed on when a Certainty Will Search is undertaken.

 🌿Always inform your executors where your Will is to be found.